COSC381-2023Fall/final-project-Phi1lS/README.md

 Install FastAPI and Uvicorn.
 The command using pip is the following: pip install fastapi uvicorn

+If you would like to test this applicaton, you can also install pytest and pytest-mock using the following command: pip install pytest pytest-mock

 then run the FastAPI application using uvicorn using the follow command: uvicorn main:app --reload

 This will serve your API on http://127.0.0.1:8000 to go to SwaggerUI, go to http://127.0.0.1:8000/docs

+To test the application using pytest, use the following command: pytest

 ## Expected Input
 HelloWorld API takes no Input